-Cheiron reviewed each of the actuarial assumptions used in each of the five systems' actuarial valuations for the year ended June 30, 2015 and concluded that they generally were reasonable.
-Cheiron did not recommend any changes to the assumptions used in the June 30, 2015 actuarial valuations.
+Cheiron reviewed the actuarial assumptions used in each of the five systems' actuarial valuations for the year ended June 30, 2016 and concluded that they generally were reasonable.
+Cheiron did not recommend any changes to the assumptions used in the June 30, 2016 actuarial valuations.

-Cheiron did recommend additional disclosures for the 2015 valuations and also recommended changes for future valuations.
+Cheiron did recommend additional disclosures for the 2016 valuations and also recommended changes for future valuations.
 The systems' responses to Cheiron's preliminary reports can be found in Appendix C of this report.

 Exhibit 1-1 summarizes the recommendations made to the retirement systems.
-At the end of each of the reports located in Chapters Two through Six is a chart summarizing the status of recommendations made by the State Actuary in the 2014 report.
+At the end of each of the reports located in Chapters Two through Six is a chart summarizing the status of recommendations made by the State Actuary in the 2015 report.
+This year's report contains 25 recommendations compared to 46 recommendations made in last year's report.